 More information can be found in the Community Participation, Life Choices & Active Ageing Program Guide (PDF) and the Individual Funding Handbook.

 To find out more about individual funding, visit the Individual Funding web page.

 Under Life Choices and Active Ageing, service users choose how they would like services delivered to them.
 They can select from the following three model options:

 - Centre Based with Community Access – refers to day activities involving small groups of people who may share similar goals and interests, generally in a centre arranged by the service provider and with access to community activities;

 - Individual Community Based Options – refers to day activities in a range of community settings that are selected and arranged with the support from the service provider.

 - Self Managed Model – refers to activities in various settings arranged and purchased by the service user with the support of an intermediary service provider who manages financial, legal and administrative requirements.
-Self Managed Model Guide
+Self Managed Model Guide (PDF).

 My life, my way – Choosing the Self Managed Model for your day program (PDF, large file >1MB) is an ADHC booklet which provides more information about self management.